Can I Get Disability Other Than Honorable Discharge for Addiction Treatment?

 Addiction Treatment for Veterans at Quantum

 If you or a veteran you love are ready to start your journey to recovery, Quantum Behavioral Health can help.
 Quantum is New Jersey’s premier addiction treatment center.
 They believe in fostering an environment where you feel safe, welcomed, and supported.
-They offer Intensive Outpatient Programs, Partial Hospitalization Programs (PHP), and Partial Care (PC).
-Each program will provide you with a personalized treatment plan that will be the foundation for the care you receive and goals you have in treatment.
+They offer Intensive Outpatient Programs, Partial Care Programs (PC), and robust aftercare services.
+Each program will provide you with a personalized treatment plan that will be the foundation for the care you receive and the goals you have in treatment.
 Addiction treatment relies heavily on group therapies led by compassionate therapists and will help you find support in your peers and provide an opportunity to share your experiences with others.
-For more information on starting your journey at Quantum, you can call (609) 993-0733
+For more information on starting your journey at Quantum, you can call (609) 993-0733.